Skip to Content

 Emery Cloth

-Emery cloth, also known as wet-dry sandpaper, is available for purchase at any hardware store.
-It ranges from coarse to fine grit depending on the polishing stage.
+Emery cloth, known as wet-dry sandpaper, is available at any hardware store.
+It ranges from coarse to fine grit, depending on the polishing stage.

-You start out using the coarsest grit to get rid of all the rough corners and edges and work your way down to the finest grit for delicate polishing.
+You start by using the coarsest grit to remove all the rough corners and edges and work your way down to the finest grit for delicate polishing.
 It is better to use the one with a cloth backing than the one with a paper backing.

 Repeatedly wetting the rock while rubbing helps eliminate excess material and prevents damage to the surface.
 The last polish should be done with a piece of felt containing aluminum oxide powder, which can be obtained from craft stores.

-If you are interested in buying emery cloth for cleaning rocks and minerals, check out these products (Amazon link).
+If you are interested in buying emery cloth to clean rocks and minerals, check out these products (Amazon link).

 Car Wax

-Some rocks are just too soft for any kind of abrasive and should not be sanded.
-You can use car wax to make this kind of rock shine without damaging it.
+Some rocks are too soft for any kind of abrasive and should not be sanded.
+Car wax can make this kind of rock shine without damaging it.
 Before applying the car wax, wash the rocks well to remove any loose debris and dirt, and then dry them thoroughly.

 Use a soft, moist cloth to apply the wax.
 Let it dry, and then gently rub the rock with a clean cloth.
 You can then apply a second coat for even more gloss.